paritytech/substrate-api-sidecar/calc/README.md

-To get the correct values for some extrinsic from both endpoints, provide the extrinsic bytes, and the number of the block **before the block it is included in** (eg if the extrinsic was in block 100, you'd use block 99 as an argument).
+To get the correct values for some extrinsic from both endpoints, provide the extrinsic bytes, and the number of the block **before the block it is included in** (e.g. if the extrinsic was in block 100, you'd use block 99 as an argument).
 This is very important.

 Once you've called these endpoints, access the `ExtrinsicSuccess` event to find